JoshBolitho/CodeBot/Guide.md

 ```

 ### Notes
+- Newline characters are an important part of the syntax of BotScript.
+Facebook comments don't support indentation, so indentation is not supported.

 #### Limitations
 Because BotScript was designed to run in a Facebook comments section, it has some limitations that you may not expect from other scripting languages.